Photo of Audie Murphy as Tom Smith from the television program Whispering Smith, 1961

 by Rena Winters

 Motion picture icon, James Cagney, saw the Life photo.
-Cagney realized in Audie, with his soft Texas voice, good-looking youthful looks, plus the fact that he was America’s most decorated soldier, a sure bet for motion picture stardom.
+Cagney realized that Audie, with his soft Texas voice, good-looking, youthful looks, and the fact that he was America’s most decorated soldier, was a sure bet for motion picture stardom.
 Cagney signed him to a contract to make films for his company.
-Like it does so many times, best-laid plans fail.
+As it often does, best-laid plans fail.
 Audie came to California and lived at Cagney’s home for over a year.
 When nothing worked out, Audie moved out and started looking for movie work.
 His first break came in 1947.
 A small part in Beyond Glory, a Paramount film that starred Alan Ladd with Donna Reed.
 The screenplay saw Ladd and Murphy as West Point cadets.
 The critics liked Audie, and a long career was born.

-Slowly he picked up better acting assignments, but a big lift to his career came in 1949 when his autobiography To Hell and Back was published, sending him on a tour of Southwest book signings.
-Later the book became a bestseller, and critics praised it as a masterpiece.
+Slowly, he landed better acting assignments, but a significant boost to his career came in 1949 when his autobiography, To Hell and Back, was published, launching him on a tour of book signings across the Southwest.
+Later, the book became a bestseller, and critics praised it as a masterpiece.
 Rejected by both the Marines and Airborne because he was too small, Audie was determined to serve his country.
 He served in the Army infantry in battles in Sicily, Italy, France, and Germany.

 Audie’s acting in the classic The Red Badge of Courage should have earned him an Academy Award for his portrayal of a coward who ran in the face of battle.
 The MGM release fell short because the director, John Huston, did not edit the film but left it in the studio’s hands, which is always a tragic mistake.
 Huston rushed off to Africa to direct Bogart and Hepburn in The African Queen, robbing Audie of the award critics felt he deserved.